cesarhuret/docGPT/README.md

 ## Notes

+This is still in development.
+There may be times when it doesn't work, because of OpenAI's overloads.
+I made this at 4 am, so I might not have the best error handlings, but I'll be fixing all that within the next few days.

 You can choose to either do everything locally, or just use a premade template document I have, and make a copy of that.

 **Skip to the **[USAGE](#usage)** section if you are using the PREMADE TEMPLATE.**